jariperttunen/FineRoots/README.md

 ## FineRoots
-First, make sure you have both lignum-core and FineRoots at same directory side by side.
+First, make sure you have both lignum-core and FineRoots at the same directory side by side.

 To compile extract_linkinformation.cc just type